PHILIPPINES COUNTRY GUIDE

 Business-friendly policies, alongside the country’s perpetual sunshine and low cost of living, have already begun attracting global investors, wealthy retirees, and other foreign expats to its shores.

-Cities and Towns in the Philippines
+Where to Invest in the Philippines

 Manila